What if I told you that it is possible to make a living from a 4-acre orchard, and you can even do this with less work, more yield, and more fun?

 The location of the farm is very important.
-As with many models I have described before, Miracle Farm is located relatively close to the target market, in this case close to the million-and-a-half people living in the city of Montreal.
+As with many models I have described before, Miracle Farm is located relatively close to the target market, in this case, close to the million-and-a-half people living in Montreal.

 2. On-site Permaculture Nursery

 Stefan needed a lot of trees for his new orchard.
 Although there were 4000 apple trees in the orchard already, in the first two years of owning the farm he sadly lost 1000 of them.
 The cost of the trees accounts for more than 50% of the costs of an orchard, so to decrease his expenditure, Stefan set up a nursery project so that he could grow his own trees.

 While teaching at McGill University, Stefan partnered with one of his students who wanted hands-on experience and started a tree nursery on the farm.
 In return for his help, Stefan agreed to split the trees they produced between them 50:50.
 They tilled a 12x23m area (276m squared), made 3 rows, and planted rootstock to be grafted later.

 So think about it, if you want to start a permaculture orchard, you could plant a nursery ahead of time by using a 10ftx10ft (3mx3m) spot in your backyard.
 Plan now, gather your mother plants from which you will be able to take cuttings or scions for grafting, contact people in your area that are doing similar projects, and learn from them.
 You could grow just below 1000 trees in that small area (If you have trees in each of the pots, you should yield 900 trees).